haisheng2017/SpringBoot-backend-template/Readme.md

 3. Resources are placed in common module as recommended.
 Common module doesn't import api dependency.
 So you could place them in api unless they are unnecessary for your test.
 4. Change Application class `@ComponentScan` value to your wanted package name.
 5. Remove the properties `maven.deploy.skip` in pom of common module if you want to deploy it to your server.
+6. The Swagger-ui url is `http://localhost:8079/swagger-ui.html`.BTW in 2.9.2 version you must `@ApiModelProperty` to your properties of models

 # Spring boot 2 后端框架
 Maven 3.5.4构建